-Walk into any large enterprise, and you'll likely find a "hardware graveyard" hidden in the server room: racks of expensive NVRs and boxes of legacy cameras that were state-of-the-art only five years ago.
+Walk into any large enterprise, and you will likely find a "hardware graveyard" hidden in the server room: racks of expensive NVRs and boxes of legacy cameras that were state-of-the-art only five years ago.

 Most companies have millions of dollars sunk into their existing CCTV infrastructure.
-When they want to move into the world of AI—for person detection, number plate recognition, or behavioural analytics—they are often told the same thing: "Rip it all out and start over."
+When they want to move into the world of AI, whether for person detection, license plate recognition, or behavioral analytics, they are often told the same thing: "Rip it all out and start over."

 The biggest barrier to digital transformation in security is brand "lock-in."
 Historically, different manufacturers used proprietary languages, making it almost impossible to build a unified intelligent system.

-We use two industry standards to create a "universal translator" for your network:
+We use industry-standard protocols to create a "universal translator" for your network:

 Connecting to a camera is only half the battle.
-The real magic happens within [Mikshi]'s Media Server, which acts as a high-performance bridge between your raw network traffic and our neural networks.
+The real magic happens inside Mikshi's Media Server, which acts as a high-performance bridge between your raw network traffic and our neural networks.

 | Feature | Supported Standards | AI Optimization |